Sos del Rey Católico

 Sos del Rey Católico (in Aragonese: Sos d'o Rei Catolico) is a historic town and municipality in the Cinco Villas comarca, province of Zaragoza, in Aragon, Spain.

 History

 Located on rocky and elevated terrain, this important border town served well as a stronghold from the year 907 when it was reclaimed by Sancho I of Pamplona.

 It was incorporated in 1044 by Ramiro I into the Kingdom of Aragon.

 In the year 1452, during the Navarrese Civil War, Queen Juana Enríquez de Córdoba moved to the town, then called "Sos".
 There she gave birth to the infante Ferdinand on March 10, 1452, who later became Ferdinand II of Aragon, one of the Catholic Monarchs.
-His birth added "d'o Rei Catolico" to the name of the town, which translates as "of the Catholic Monarch".
+His birth added "del Rey Católico" to the name of the town, which translates as "of the Catholic King".

 In 1711 it was named as the capital of the Cinco Villas.

 Main sights

 The exceptional preservation of the historic center makes a stroll around this town becomes a journey into the past highlighting the city walls, churches, Plaza de la Villa and the Palacio de los Sada, where Ferdinand was born in 1452.